huaminghuangtw/Evergreen-Notes/Permanent-Notes/stress and anxiety.md

 1. Career vs. Passion
 	* Desire 1: You want a stable, well-paying job with benefits.
 	* Desire 2: You want to pursue your passion (e.g., music, art, travel) full time.
-	* Result: You feel stuck, unfulfilled at work, and anxious because you're ignoring what lights you up — but afraid of the instability if you chase your passion.
+	* Result: You feel stuck, unfulfilled at work, and anxious because you’re ignoring what lights you up — but afraid of the instability if you chase your passion.
 2. Authenticity vs. Acceptance
 	* Desire 1: You want to express your true self, thoughts, and beliefs.
 	* Desire 2: You want to be liked, accepted, and avoid conflict.
-	* Result: You bottle things up, second-guess yourself, and feel like you're performing — which creates internal stress.
+	* Result: You bottle things up, second-guess yourself, and feel like you’re performing — which creates internal stress.
 3. Change vs. Comfort
 	* Desire 1: You want to grow, try something new, or break out of a rut.
 	* Desire 2: You fear uncertainty and prefer to stay in your comfort zone.